JGCRI/gcamwrapper/README.md

 ### Changes required in GCAM

-At the time of this writing one change is required to GCAM itself to be compatible with gcamdebugr which is to modify `cvs/objects/containers/include/scenario.h`:
+At the time of this writing one change is required to GCAM itself to be compatible with gcamwrapper which is to modify `cvs/objects/containers/include/scenario.h`:
 ```diff
 diff --git a/cvs/objects/containers/include/scenario.h b/cvs/objects/containers/include/scenario.h
 index 7f93c85b9..43d980916 100644